 Audiences Are Becoming More Savvy About Influencers

-2019 could be the year that influencers start losing their influence, through a combination of two factors:
+This may be the year that influencers start losing their influence, through a combination of two factors:

 - Social media platforms are becoming saturated with influencers and product placements.
 As feeds fill up with more and more sponsored content, influencer campaigns stand out less and less.
 In such conditions, consumers will just filter out this content, relegating influencer campaigns to the level of very expensive banner ads.